aspose-pdf/Aspose.PDF-Products/pdf/net/unlock/pdf/_index.md

  Aspose.PDF for .NET is supported on all major operating systems.
 Just make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}

+-  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, and PHP, VBScript, Delphi, C++ via COM Interop
+-  Development environment like Microsoft Visual Studio
+-  Aspose.PDF for .NET referenced in your project

 {{% /blocks/products/pf/agp/feature-section-col %}}